Tender scoring and tender fraud

 We are asked by many people that attend our How-to-Tender workshops if all tenders are not awarded fraudulently.
 Our straight and quick answer is no, not all tenders are awarded on a fraudulent manner.

-There is also the drive from all Government departments and Provinces to be totally transparent in all there tender activities.
-We deal with the Public Sector on a daily basis and we experience more and more transparency from most of the departments especially when it comes to awarding a tender.
+There is also the drive from all Government departments and Provinces to be transparent in all their tender activities.
+We deal with the Public Sector daily and we experience increased transparency from most of the departments especially when it comes to awarding a tender.

-The Preferential Procurement Policy Framework Act also provides the Public Sector with the Preferential Procurement Scoring system whereby bidders have to score points in order to advance from one stage to another and to finally be awarded the tender.
+The Preferential Procurement Policy Framework Act also provides the Public Sector with the Preferential Procurement Scoring system whereby bidders must score points to advance from one stage to another and to finally be awarded the tender.
 This scoring system should be the only way that tenders are awarded – if not then there is a problem.